InstructCoder: Instruction Tuning Large Language Models for Code Editing: Limitations

 \section{Limitations}

-While we chose genuine github commits as the source of our seed tasks, the data produced may still exhibit biases that deviate from real-world application.
-Moreover, our approach did not encompass code changes involving cross-files contexts, which might be the common case in development.
+Our approach did not encompass code changes involving multi-file contexts, which might be useful in development.
 We hope to explore these aspects further and incorporate additional programming languages in our future research.